 Last week our friends who live in Kirwan watched inside their living room on the security TV as two juvenile delinquents tried to break into their home.
-They had a crow bar and tried to break into the front door and when they couldn't get it open, they moved to the back door and tried there.
-In the meantime, my friends called the Police for assistance.
+They had a crow bar and tried to break into the front door, and when they couldn't get it open, they moved to the back door and tried there, while my friends watched in panic.
+My friends called the Police for assistance and the juvenile delinquents fled when they arrived.
 Most homes in Townsville have CCTV installed for protection against these young criminals.